TheChaseJ/Win10_PostDeploy_v4.4/Readme.txt

-Download the zip to a local folder
+Download the zip to a local folder.
+Open PowerShell as Administrator and run "Set-ExecutionPolicy RemoteSigned".
-Run  "_Launch.ps1"
+Run  "_Launch.ps1" and follow the prompts.